igorkll/LGC-Boombox/README.md

 * make a serial battery connection diagram and solder the balancing board
 * Make sure that there are no short circuits
 * output the wires from the output of the balancing board, the positive wire through the fuse compartment
+* first, insert the batteries (WITH THE FUSE REMOVED), one at a time (CHECKING THE PALARITY OF EACH!), starting from the first one (which is connected to the balancer on the GND-3.7 pins)
+* after installing each one, wait about 10 seconds, listening and sniffing that nothing starts to burn/smoke. if there is a fire, throw the battery out the window
+* then make sure that the output wires are not touching, and only then insert the fuse and measure the voltage on the wires with a multimeter
+* then remove the fuse first and only then all three batteries in reverse order

 ### installing electronics in the case
 * first, insert and screw the speakers (at this point, the wires should already be securely soldered to them)